 The bar stands on a beachfront property where you get an unobstructed view of the surrounding beach, while lounge seats are available near the shoreline, perfect for taking a quick dip to cool off from the midday sun while waiting for your cocktails to arrive when you return.

-They serve delicious cocktails, refreshing fruit shakes, delectable local and international comfort food like pasta, seafood, salads, and bar chow.
+They serve delicious cocktails, refreshing fruit shakes, and delectable local and international comfort food like pasta, seafood, salads, and bar chow.
 The fish and chips is a crowd favorite, while the sliders go well with an ice-cold bottle of beer.

 Photo by Subo

 Their seafood selection is one of the best in Boracay.
-Try their Aklan Oysters which come in fresh from the mainland or the seafood kare-kare which is a dish simmered in peanut sauce.
+Try their Aklan Oysters, which come in fresh from the mainland, or the seafood kare-kare, which is a dish simmered in peanut sauce.
 The chicken binakol is a delicious broth served inside a coconut shell, while vegetarians also have a wide selection of dishes to choose from.

 Photo by Aplaya

-Located by the shoreline at the far end of Boracay Station 1, Aplaya is a bar and restaurant serves delectable Italian dishes tempered with Mediterranean influences.
-Aplaya translates to “beachfront” in the local dialect, which aptly describes its convenient orientation facing the white sandy coastline along the White Beach.
+Located by the shoreline at the far end of Boracay Station 1, Aplaya is a bar and restaurant that serves delectable Italian dishes tempered with Mediterranean influences.
+Aplaya translates to “beachfront” in the local dialect, which aptly describes its convenient orientation facing the white sandy coastline along White Beach.

 The outdoor area faces the beach and is the perfect setting for casual dining and enjoying cocktails, preferably during sunset parties that they host on a regular basis.
 The indoor area is dedicated to hosting fine dining events and private parties.